 By Taylor Wolf

-With Valentine’s Day coming up, taking a risk and turning a great friend into something more can actually be one of the most rewarding experiences.
+Taking a risk and turning a great friend into something more can actually be one of the most rewarding experiences.
 This isn’t a catch-all statement… I’m betting some of you are reading this and are thinking, “Ha, well that couldn’t happen to me” or “Well, I had a situation like that blow up in my face,” but crazy, unlikely things do work out sometimes.
 And when they do, you might find yourself wondering why you ever tried dating a stranger.

 Here’s my list of reasons why dating someone you’ve been friends with for a while is actually the best.

 You already know who they are — their personality, their quirks, their pet peeves and their worldview.
 There’s no room for misjudgment or misinterpretation when they say or do something.
 You’re not going to go through the “trying to not offend” stage.

 2. You’ve probably already seen each other at your worst

 True friends are there for each other when needed the most.
 Odds are, you’ve helped each other work through some things or just listened to each other rant.
 Therefore, you’re not afraid to be real or emotional when you begin a relationship and you already know that they will be there and genuinely care for you.

 3. You’ve already done embarrassing and/or gross things in front of them

 Burping, boogers, spit, you name it.
 When you’re just friends, you’re normally not trying to impress them or censor yourself, so you’re already pretty comfortable around each other.

 4. You get to skip the awkward “trying to impress” stage